Ilfracombe Lifeboat Station: Notable service

+On the afternoon of 7 June 1975, whilst rowing his new 9 ft dinghy, 14-year-old Scout Martin Ruddy spotted a group of people on a sinking speedboat waving for help.
+After rowing half a mile out to sea, despite dangerous cross currents and rocks, he reached the vessel after 20 minutes, and rescued four people and a dog.
+In a rare award to non-lifeboat crew, Martin Ruddy was awarded the RNLI Bronze Medal.

-In a Force 8 gale on 9 September 1984, the Liberty was dragging her anchor just 50 yd from the shore when the Lloyds II reached her.
+In a Force 8 gale on 9 September 1984, the yacht Liberty was dragging her anchor just 50 yd from the shore when the Lloyds II reached her.
 The lifeboat's crew managed to get a line secured to the yacht and towed her into the harbour.
-An RNLI bronze medal was awarded to Coxswain David Clemence for his courage, leadership and seamanship.
+The RNLI Bronze Medal was awarded to Coxswain David Clemence for his courage, leadership and seamanship.

 Area of operation

 The lifeboat at Ilfracombe has an operating range of 250 nmi and a top speed of 25 kn.
-Adjacent lifeboats are stationed at to the West, and to the North, along with an ILB at to the East.
+Adjacent All-weather lifeboats are stationed at to the West, and to the North, along with a Inshore lifeboat at to the East.

+Station honours

+The following are awards made at Ilfracombe: